Intrastat in Cyprus: Rules, obligations, and consequences

 Authorities responsible for Intrastat in Cyprus

-In Cyprus, the VAT authorities are responsible for receiving Intrastat declarations.
+Intrastat reporting in Cyprus is administered through the national reporting framework designated by the Cypriot authorities for monitoring intra-EU trade in goods.
 Businesses that are required to submit these declarations must contact the relevant tax office based on their business location.
 Cyprus is divided into several tax districts, with the main VAT offices located in Nicosia, Larnaca, Limassol, Paphos, and Famagusta.

 Thresholds for Intrastat declarations